The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Mackey functors and sheaves

 The idea of the classification result is to construct a Mackey functor $M$ from a Weyl-$G$-sheaf $E$ by setting $M(H) = E(\sub H)^H$.
 For this we need $\sub H$ to be an open subset of $\sub G$ when $H$ is open in $G$.

 \begin{lemma} For $H$ a closed subgroup of $G$, $\sub H$ is closed in $\sub G$.
 This subspace is also open when $H$ is open. \end{lemma} \begin{proof} The open statement follows from noting that

 For the closed statement we see that $H$ is the limit of finite groups of the form $H/(H \cap N) = HN/N$ for $N$ an open normal subgroup of $G$.
-Since $\sub (HN/N)$ is a closed subgroup of $\sub (G/N)$, the result follows. \end{proof}
+Since $\sub (HN/N)$ is a closed subset of $\sub (G/N)$, the result follows by taking limits. \end{proof}

-We also need a result which can be described as saying that a section of an $G$-equivariant sheaf over a profinite $G$-space is ``locally sub-equivariant''.
+We also need a result which can be described as saying that a section of a $G$-equivariant sheaf over a profinite $G$-space is ``locally sub-equivariant''.
 See \cite[Section 4.3]{sugruethesis} for related results.

 \begin{proposition} If $E$ is a Weyl-$G$-sheaf over $\sub G$ and $K$ a closed subgroup of $G$, then any $s_K\in E_K$ can be represented by an $NK$-equivariant section